spectralDNS/shenfun/docs/source/rayleighbenard.rst

 Using this approach it is easy to see that any inhomogeneous function :math:`T_N(\pm 1, y, t)` of :math:`y` and :math:`t` can be used for the boundary condition, and not just a constant.
-To implement a non-constant Dirichlet boundary condition, the ``Basis`` function can take any ``sympy`` function of ``(y, t)``, for exampel by replacing the creation of ``VT`` by
+To implement a non-constant Dirichlet boundary condition, the ``FunctionSpace`` function can take any ``sympy`` function of ``(y, t)``, for exampel by replacing the creation of ``VT`` by